lucabocchiardi89/curriculumvitae/docs/README.md

 ## Working Experience

 **Product Manager** @ [Cuebiq](https://cuebiq.com) _(Mar 2020 - Present)_ <br>
 Cuebiq is transforming the way businesses interact with mobility data by providing a high-quality and transparent currency to map and measure offline behavior.
-Cuebiq is at the forefront of all industry privacy standards, establishing an industry leading data collection framework, making it safe and easy for businesses to use location data for innovation and growth.
+Cuebiq is at the forefront of all industry privacy standards, establishing an industry leading data collection framework, making it safe and easy for businesses to use location data for innovation and growth.<br>
 ##### Director, Product Management _(Mar 2022 - Present)_ <br>
 - Understand and maintain ownership of product profitability to set and meet revenue expectations.
 - Uncover and anticipate users needs and supporting functions within Cuebiq and the broader business to drive the product vision, strategy and roadmap.